toore/read-and-learn-with-linnea/README.md

 # read-and-learn-with-linnea

+## intro
-Designed by my 11-year old daughter Linnea to use when she does her vocabulary practise.
+Designed by my then 11-year old daughter Linnea to use when she does her vocabulary practise.

-Mahapps (http://mahapps.com) used as UI toolkit, but application has a console front end alternative.
+## cross platform
+- WPF (Windows)

+  Built with MahApps.Metro (http://mahapps.com) as UI toolkit.

+- Console (Windows)
+- Xamarin (Android)